 Oxaprozin is an NSAID that is used for treating pain or inflammation caused by rheumatoid arthritis and osteoarthritis.
 The use of oxaprozin can cause a false positive for benzodiazepines in standard drug tests.

-Many OTC drugs will show a false positive for benzodiazepines in standard drug tests without actually taking them.
-In this connection, a recent study has confirmed that a significant proportion of false-positive results (26.5%) occurred in patients who had active prescriptions for sertraline at the time of the drug test.
+A recent study has confirmed that a significant proportion of false-positive results (26.5%) occurred in patients who had active prescriptions for sertraline at the time of the drug test.